This article was updated in February 2020.

 Having a holiday to look forward to is something special.
 The excitement of counting down the days can be almost as invigorating as the holiday itself.
-But what if, after all that anticipation, the holiday is ruined by an accident, or you fall ill when you get there?
-An event you wanted to arrive for so long – a break from it all – has now turned into a nightmare you just wish was over.
+But what if, after all that anticipation, the trip is ruined by an accident and you are injured when you get there?
+Your long-awaited holiday has just been turned into a nightmare.

-If this has happened to you, through no fault of your own, you do not have to just accept it.
+If you have been injured on holiday, through no fault of your own, you do not have to just accept it.
 Whilst resorting to legal proceedings cannot reinstate your holiday the way it should have been, it can give you much-deserved compensation for the ordeal you have been through.

-- Slipping or tripping over whilst at a resort or hotel, or on a plane or cruise ship
+- Slipping, falling, or tripping over whilst at a resort or hotel, or whilst travelling (such as on a plane or cruise ship)

 - Road traffic accidents (whether you were a driver, passenger or pedestrian)